SDHP Researchers E-mail:[email protected]

 C/O Stamp Development U.S postal service

 475 L' Enfant plaza southwest RM.
 5670

 U.S. Congressman Gene Green

 Houston TX, 77029

-an written Governor George W. Bush Jr. to ask for his support in the issuance of a postage stamp.
+written former Governor George W. Bush Jr. to ask for his support in the issuance of a postage stamp.

-We thank SDHP member Ms.Vickie Laster of weatherford for her efforts collecting signatures on the petition in her community.in North Texas
+We thank SDHP member , Ms.Vickie Laster of Weatherford , for her efforts in collecting signatures on the petition in her North Texas community.

 Governor George W. Bush Response to Linda Seguin Garcia Request for his help on getting a US Postage Stamp of Juan N. Seguin.

 George W. Bush also Responds on her Request for a Greeting for October 24, 1998 Annual Gathering at the Gravesite.
 Stating that he was sending the Greeting.
 Which was Read on October 24, 1998 at the Annual Gathering at Col. Juan N. Seguin Gravesite in Seguin TX.
 SDHP would like to thank the Community of Seguin TX, for keeping our Ancestors History alive for so many years prior to the family becoming involved with the Annual Gatherings.
 We as direct descendants of Col. Seguin would like to thank Mr. Alfonso Rincon.
 He and many others began the Annual Gathering in hopes that one day Col. Seguins descendants would come and join this event.
 And to all the supporters of this event.
 Great Job folk for keeping A True Texas Legends History alive.